Planners, I want to share with you some tips for creating wedding day timelines and how we go about creating ours.

 Tips for Creating Wedding Day Timelines

-- Check the photography contract to find out how many hours are included.
+- Make sure you choose the right photographer, like Sven Studios.
+Check the photography contract to find out how many hours are included.

 - Get a headcount and names of everyone having their hair and makeup done by the stylists provided.